We have often been asked by users if they should give admin access to plugin developers to fix bugs on their websites.

 In that case, you may need to manually create a staging website.
 This staging website will be a copy of your live website.

-Next, click on MySQL Databases icon located under the Databases section in your hosting account dashboard.
+Simply click on the MySQL Databases icon located under the Databases section in your hosting account dashboard.

 On the next screen, provide a name for your database.